Keo-Osman/Keo-Osman.github.io/content/Transpiration and Translocation.md

  - Exits out the stomata
  - Now water from xylem passes into leaf to replace water that's been lost
  - Finally water is drawn in from root hair cells up the xylem to leaf

+---
+# Translocation
+Translocation is the movement of sugar and other molecules through [[Plant Tissue#Phloem|Phloem]]

+---
+---